ethereum-optimism/optimism-tutorial/truffle/README.md

 truffle console --config truffle-config.ovm.js --network optimistic_ethereum
 ```

-Note: You might need to disable `module.exports.db` in `truffle-config.ovm.js` too.
-Also, you might this error:
+Note: You might this error:

 ```
 Error: Could not create addresses from your mnemonic or private key(s).
 Please check that your inputs are correct.